Cosby5/All-My-Stars/README.md

 - [crosbymichael/slex](https://github.com/crosbymichael/slex) - SSH multiplex
 - [1lann/tport](https://github.com/1lann/tport) - tport is short for tunnel port.
 A CLI utility for port forwarding over SSH.
 Sign in once to your server, forward as many ports in either direction as you need.
 - [htdvisser/ssh-gateway](https://github.com/htdvisser/ssh-gateway) - SSH Gateway is a forward proxy for SSH
-- [XTXMarkets/crypto](https://github.com/XTXMarkets/crypto) - Fork of golang.org/x/crypto adding some non-standard SSH modes seen in the wild
+- [XTXMarkets/crypto](https://github.com/XTXMarkets/crypto) - Fork of golang.org/x/crypto adding some non-standard SSH modes seen in the wild.
+Branch `xtx` contains our changes.
 - [jsha/listenbuddy](https://github.com/jsha/listenbuddy) - A simple tool to forward ports locally or remotely, no root or SSH required
 - [TheCreeper/minissh](https://github.com/TheCreeper/minissh) - A small and portable SSH server written in Go.
 - [magisterquis/sshspray](https://github.com/magisterquis/sshspray) - Run a script on multiple SSH servers